mikhailshilkov/mikhailio-hugo/content/berlin-iac-workshop/getting-ready/index.md

 3. Complete the registration at Serverless Forum Slack space.

-4. DM me on Serverless Forum slack @MikhailShilkov.
+4. DM me on Serverless Forum slack, I'm "Mikhail Shilkov" there.

 5. I invite you to the private channel and give further instructions.